HL7/US-Core/input/pagecontent/basic-provenance.md

 - `Provenance.agent.type` = transmitter
   - `Provenance.agent.who` set to the HIE organization

  The timestamp and pointer (i.e., target) to the appropriate Resource are required in all cases and must be included.
 This IG would note these as **SHALL** constraints if systems always had the Author and Author Organizations available.
-Participants in the development of this guide reported Author information provided to HIEs needs to be more consistent and reliable.
+Participants in the development of this guide reported that the Author information provided to HIEs needs to be more consistent and reliable.

 #### HIE Transformation

 Unlike Use Case 3 - HIE Redistribution, Use Case 4 includes data transformation.
-Information is received (e.g., v2 lab, other CDs), transformed by a HIE, stored, and then passed in a new format (e.g., CCD or FHIR).
+Information is received (e.g., v2 lab, other CDs), transformed by a HIE, stored, and passed in a new format (e.g., CCD or FHIR).

 {% include img.html img="Provenance_HIE_Multi_Org_Device.svg" caption="Figure 4: HIE Transformation - Clinical content is transformed" %}